icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

 its own Q-frame specific advice.

 1. Reading data already Q-framed.
 This case should not require any special handling.
-Data is alread divided correctly between Q and P frames.
+Data is already divided correctly between Q and P frames.

 2. Reading older L2 data.
 This high-level data likely requires no new low-level processing, but does not have Q-frames in the data file.